Taylor-CCB-Group/MDV/docs/extradocs/datasource.md

     }
 }
 ```
 With the above example, when a chart in the gene's datasource is created, the setupLinks method (if it exists) will be called passing the cell datastore, the name of the index and a function.
-This functions will load (if necessary) any column data from the cell's datastore.
+This function will load (if necessary) any column data from the cell's datastore.
 The 'index' column is implicitly loaded and need not be specified in this function
 ```javascript
 setupLinks(dataStore,index,func){
     //keep for future use